Opportunities for Teens

 Teen Library Helpers work at either a neighborhood library or in a division of the Martin Luther King Library.
 Visit the volunteer page to get all the details and info on how to apply.

-DC Public Library was a host site for Mayor Vincent C. Gray’s 2014 One City Summer Youth Employment Program (SYEP).
-Every summer, teens work in the neighborhood libraries and at the Martin Luther King Jr. Memorial Library.
-Teens help library customers, shelve books, and learn new skills to put on their college applications and resumes.
+DC Public Library will be a host site for Mayor Marion S. Barry's 2016 Summer Youth Employment Program (MBSYEP).
+Every summer, youth work in the neighborhood libraries and at the Martin Luther King Jr. Memorial Library.
+Youth help library customers, shelve books, and learn new skills to put on their applications and resumes.

-The 2015 SYEP application will be available for District residents between the ages of 14 and 21.
 Applications will be accessible from any computer with a working Internet by visiting www.summerjobs.dc.gov.
-All youth applications must be received in February 2015 in order to be considered (date forthcoming).
+All youth applications must be received by a date TBD in order to be considered.

-If you would like to work at DC Public Library through SYEP, visit our table at the SYEP 2015 Career Exploration Fair.
-To be considered, you must also select DC Public Library from the list of host sites on your SYEP application.
+If you would like to work at DC Public Library through MBSYEP, you can visit our table at the MBSYEP 2016 Career Exploration Fair.
+To be considered, you must also select DC Public Library from the list of host sites on your MBSYEP application.